 Well, all that sexy traffic from your Instagram bio is now going to a domain owned by Linktree, and not to your website.
 If that traffic were going to your website, it would help your website to rank better with search engines like Google – but nope, you’re giving it to Linktree instead.

-It also adds an extra step onto some key use journeys, like a mailing list sign up.
-Humans hate clicking, it’s a fact.
+It also adds an extra step onto some key user journeys, like a mailing list sign up.
+Humans hate a long journey – it’s a fact.
 If you’re running a campaign that requires data sharing, you want to make the process as easy as possible, and an extra click is friction you don’t want and don’t need.

 Well, like in the example above – if you have one main promotion like a competition or sale – link straight to it and cut out all of your friction.

-If you want to share a variety of pages, create your own Linktree alternative.
-Use your website page builder to pop together a super simple list of links in your style.
+If you want to share a variety of pages, you can create your own Linktree alternative.
+Use your website page builder to pop together a super simple list of links in your brand colours and style.

 I boffed together a faux-Linktree for Studio Cotton in about 30 mins, but half of that was faffing with the shades of pink (story of my life).